-Thus, it asserted that Berg was misconceived and it cannot be taken as a good precedent vis-à-vis the concept of keeping a disorderly house.
-In any case, today, consensual homosexual acts would not be a crime, per se.
+Thus, it asserted that Berg was misconceived and it cannot be taken as a good precedent vis-à-vis the concept of keeping a disorderly house.2 In any case, today, consensual homosexual acts would not be a crime, per se.

-- As to legal writers post 1927, Kenny in his Outlines of Criminal Law (1929), did not deal with the offence of keeping a disorderly house and Harris in the 1950 edition of his Principles and Practice of the Criminal Law (1950) said very little on it; - Turner, in the final edition of Kenny in 1966, as well as Smith and Hogan in the first edition of their text on Criminal Law in 1965 also did not deal with this offence; - A useful text, however, is the last edition of Russell, On Crime, edited by Turner in 1966.
-It summarised the state of the law on disorderly houses by 1966, under the headings of: (a) inns, public houses and refreshment houses; (b) cockfights; (c) theatres; (d) unlicensed public entertainments; (e) bawdy the case on appeal).
-The persons who kept the booth were prosecuted for the misdemeanour of outraging public decency and behaviour being injurious to public morality.
-The case is not relevant to that of a disorderly house since the indictment contained no count as to the same.
-No one cited Coke, n 92, 'keeping of a house of bawdry...being as it were a common nuisance.'
-Nor Blackstone, n 179 'All disorderly inns etc... are public nuisances'.
-Nor Russell, n 189.
-Nor the text to Stephen, n 211,'Every one who keeps a disorderly house commits a common nuisance...'
+- As to legal writers post 1927, Kenny in his Outlines of Criminal Law (1929) 3 did not deal with the offence of keeping a disorderly house and Harris-in the 1950 edition of his Principles and Practice of the Criminal Law (1950)-said very little on it; 4 - Turner, in the final edition of Kenny in 1966 as well as Smith and Hogan-in the first edition of their text on Criminal Law in 1965 5-also did not deal with this offence; - A useful text, however, is the last edition of Russell, On Crime, edited by Turner in 1966.
+It summarised the state of the law on disorderly houses by 1966, under the headings of: (a) inns, public houses and refreshment houses;6 (b) cockfights; (c) theatres; (d) unlicensed public entertainments; (e) bawdy houses; (f) gaming and betting.
+None of (a)-(d) or (f) is discussed here since it is historic (being a discussion of repealed legislation, such as the Disorderly Houses Act 1751). - In respect of 'bawdy houses', Turner noted: 'A brothel or common bawdy house is a form of disorderly house, the keeping whereof is a public nuisance...The offence is within the Sexual Offences Act 1956, s 33.'
+It is a pity that this statement was not considered by prosecutors prior to bringing the cases of Tan (1983) (see 15) and Court and Gu (2012) (see 19).